 About the course

-The UN Sustainable Development Goals (SDGs) and many of today’s societal, environmental, business sustainability and humanitarian challenges are so complex and interconnected that they can only be tackled by different sectors working together.
-Whether they are bi-lateral business-NGO partnerships, public-private partnerships for development, cross-sector partnerships or global multi-stakeholder initiatives, governments, business, civil society, and development agencies are joining their resources and competencies to stimulate innovation, ensure sustainability and create maximum value for all.
+The UN Sustainable Development Goals (SDGs) and many of today’s societal, environmental, business and humanitarian challenges are so complex and interconnected that they can only be tackled by different sectors working together.
+From local NGO-business collaborations to global alliances, governments, business, civil society, and development agencies are joining their resources and competencies to stimulate innovation, ensure sustainability and create maximum value for all.

-However, effective collaboration between organisations with different approaches, missions, interests and cultures is difficult.
-It requires common understanding across partners of the process and challenges of partnering; a collaborative mindset and a key partnering skill set; and both strong relationship management and output-focussed project management.
+However, effective collaboration between stakeholders with different missions, interests, cultures and even vocabularies is difficult to achieve.
+It requires common understanding across partners; collective leadership; a collaborative mindset and a key partnering skill set; and both strong relationship management and output-focussed project management.
 With these critical elements in place, partnerships can achieve real impact.
 Without them, partnerships are likely to under-perform or fail altogether.

 Aims of the course